 A. Your proxy will be voted according to the instructions you provide.
-If you complete and submit your proxy but do not otherwise provide instructions on how to vote your shares, your shares will be voted (i) "FOR" the individuals nominated to serve as members of our Board of Directors, (ii) "FOR" the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2017, (iii) "FOR" the approval of an amendment to our Amended and Restated 2015 Incentive Plan, (iv) "FOR" the non-binding proposal to approve the compensation of our named executive officers, and (v) "FOR" a frequency of every three years for future nonbinding stockholder advisory votes to approve the compensation of our named executive officers.
-Presently, our Board does not know of any other matter that may come before the Annual
+If you complete and submit your proxy but do not otherwise provide instructions on how to vote your shares, your shares will be voted (i) "FOR" the individuals nominated to serve as members of our Board of Directors, (ii) "FOR" the ratification of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2023, (iii) "FOR" the approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase our authorized shares of common stock by 30,000,000 shares from 50,000,000 to 80,000,000, and (iv) "FOR" the approval of an amendment to our Amended and Restated 2015 Incentive Plan, as amended, to increase the shares of common stock available for issuance thereunder by 3,000,000 shares from 3,000,000 to 6,000,000.
+Presently, our Board does not know of any other matter that may come before the Annual Meeting.

-Meeting.
 However, your proxies are authorized to vote on your behalf, using their discretion, on any other business that properly comes before the Annual Meeting.